temporalio/documentation/docs-src/references/strongly-typed-errors/cause-unspecified.md

   - strongly-typed
 ---

-This error indicates that the Workflow Task has failed for an unknown reason.
+This error indicates that the [Workflow Task](/tasks#workflow-task) has failed for an unknown reason.

-If you see this error, file a bug report here.
+If you see this error, contact your administrator to file a support ticket or report it [here](https://github.com/temporalio/temporal/issues).

 <!--TODO: add link above -->